muuki88/sbt-graphql/README.md

 addSbtPlugin("rocks.muki" % "sbt-graphql" % "<version>")
 ```

 In your `build.sbt` enable the plugins and add sangria.
-I'm using circe as a parser for my json response.
+I'm using circe as a parser for my JSON response.

 ```scala
 enablePlugins(GraphQLSchemaPlugin, GraphQLQueryPlugin)